Student Health Service, Department of Health, The Government of the Hong Kong Special Administrative Region

 drinks

-• snacks are sometimes helpful in meeting the energy and nutrient requirement of the day
+• Snacks are sometimes helpful in supplementing the energy and nutrient requirement of the day

-• it is preferable to have snacks at least 2 hours before meal-time and about the same time every day
+• It is preferable to have snacks at least 1.5 - 2 hours before meal-time and about the same time every day

 Healthy snacks Unhealthy snacks

-cereal bar, sandwich with lettuce and tomato instant noodle, cup noodle, doughnut, croissout
+low fat / skimmed cheese sandwich, sandwich with lettuce and tomato instant noodles, cup noodles, doughnut, croissant

 hard boiled egg deep fried chicken wing, sausage, samosa

 Healthy eating is the cornerstone of good health.
 Healthy lunch and snacks can be achieved by eating the right kind and the right amount of food.
-If packing your own lunch is not practicable, healthy options may be available in school canteens and fast food shops.
+If packing your own lunch is not practicable, healthy options may also be available in school canteens and restaurants.
 Be determined and get started to have healthy lunch and snacks!